Unitarity, the optical theorem, and the Pauli exclusion principle: Introduction

 \section{Introduction}

-In perturbative quantum theory, the optical theorem follows directly from the $S$-matrix unitarity~\cite{Heisenberg:1943hhj}.
+In perturbative quantum field theory, the optical theorem follows directly from the $S$-matrix unitarity~\cite{Heisenberg:1943hhj}.
 Writing $S = 1 + \iu T$ in the unitarity condition $S^{\dagger} S = 1$ and taking the diagonal matrix elements, we obtain

-which relates the imaginary part of the forward scattering amplitude on the left-hand side to the sum of squared amplitudes for all $i \to f$ reactions, integrated over the final-state momenta.
+relating the imaginary part of the forward scattering amplitude on the left-hand side to the sum of squared amplitudes for all $i \to f$ reactions, integrated over the final-state momenta.
 Following standard conventions, we further write

 where $p_f$ and $p_i$ denote the four-momenta of the final and initial state particles, respectively.